Party-B/velocity/README.md

-    loop {...} // infinite loop without break - compile warning do {...} until x < y; // the condition is checked at the end of the code block until x < y {...} // the condition is checked at the start of the code block while x > y {...} // conditional looping evaluating at entry
+    loop {...} // infinite loop without break - compile warning do {...} until x < y; // the condition is checked at the end of the code block until x < y {...} // the condition is checked at the start of the code block - semantics, just the !while. while x > y {...} // conditional looping evaluating at entry